 You must implement a random search through valid parse tree space for Pac-Man controllers in GPac.
 In this assignment, you are asked to complete the Jupyter notebook 2a_notebook.ipynb and several other Python files as directed by the notebook.
-Your submission should also contain a report to document the findings of a 10-run experiment as well as files containing the game log and parse tree from the controller with the highest score from all runs.
-In your report, include a stair-step plot showing the progression of number of evaluations versus local best score for the run that produced the highest score overall, the standard deviation and mean of the best score found from each run, and an informal analysis of your agent's performance from watching the visualization of the highest-scoring controller.
-In this informal analysis, we want you to comment on whether or not you think the agent performs well, as well as any notable behavioral quirks.
+Your submission should also contain a report to document the findings of a 10-run experiment.
+Your report should include the following:

+- A stair-step plot showing evaluations vs the progression of the best score seen so far, for the run which produced the highest score overall. - A histogram showing the distribution of scores across all runs in the experiment. - The mean and standard deviation of the best scores seen in each run. - An informal analysis of your agent's performance from watching the visualization of the highest-scoring game.
+In this informal analysis, we want you to comment on whether or not you think the agent performs well, as well as note any behavioral quirks.